-What is Scoliosis?
+What is scoliosis?

 - Neuromuscular scoliosis is caused by primary conditions such as cerebral palsy or traumatic spinal cord injury.

-- Low back pain
+- Back pain

-- Difficulty breathing (in severe cases)
+- Respiratory problems (in severe cases)

-Imaging studies are also important to determine the severity of the problem and to rule out other possible reasons for the curvature of the spine, such as tumors.
+Imaging studies are also important to determine the severity of the condition and to rule out other possible reasons for the curvature of the spine, such as tumors.
 Diagnostic imaging tests may include CT, MRI and bone scans.

-Early intervention of scoliosis can achieve a few goals.
+Early intervention can achieve a few goals.
 First, the earlier that an accurate diagnosis is made, the more opportunity a patient may have for non-surgical treatment (bracing).
 The more a curve progresses, the more likely it is that surgical intervention will be necessary.

 A worsening spinal curve also presents daily physical challenges.
 The patient with scoliosis may suffer back pain when they sit or stand for a period of time.
 Range of motion may become affected, and quality of life may degrade.